GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

         [models.AbrahamsonEtAl2014]

         [models.AbrahamsonEtAl2014RegJPN]
-        region = "JPN" # nb currently a bug for this gmm in the SMT where the user must still specify the region param despite the class name differentiating as regionalised variant!
+        region = "JPN" # nb currently a bug for specifically this gmm in the SMT where the user must still specify the region param despite the class name differentiating as regionalised variant!

         [models.BooreEtAl2014]